dalance/svlint/md/manual-rulesets.md

 When svlint searches for a configuration (`src/main.rs::search_config()`), the environment variable is chosen in preference to the `--config` flag which prevents confusing cases.
-The wrapper script is given the option, e.g. `svlint-foo --config=bar *.sv`.
+1) Where the script is given the option, e.g. `svlint-foo --config=bar *.sv`.
 As the environment variable is set, the option `--config=bar` is ignored.
 If a user wishes to pass a different configuration, they'll need to call the main executable like `svlint --config=bar *.sv`.
-Where the environment variable is not set or is invalid, the `--config` value (defaulting to `.svlint.toml`) is searched for hierarchically, beginning in the current directory then moving upwards to filesystem ancestors.
+2) Where the environment variable is not set or is invalid, the `--config` value (defaulting to `.svlint.toml`) is searched for hierarchically, beginning in the current directory then moving upwards to filesystem ancestors.
 If instead the `--config` option was used in wrapper scripts, this could lead to confusion where TOML files exist elsewhere in the hierarchy.

-It isn't essential for all ruleset wrappers to be POSIX compliant, but this allows for usage across the widest range of systems.
+It isn't essential for all ruleset scripts to be POSIX compliant, but POSIX compliance should be encourage because it allows for consistent behavior across the widest range of systems.
 The utilities used in the POSIX wrappers (`env`, `sh`, `command`, `dirname`) are specified in the current POSIX standard (IEEE1003.1-2017, Volume 3: Shell and Utilities).